 Luther believed what the writer of Proverbs proclaimed:

 The Word of God was Luther’s foundation, his touchstone, his ultimate line in the sand.
 Did God say it?
 That settled it.
 Game, set, match!

-Today, millions of people will celebrate Halloween, but this day is so much more than "Trick or Treat."
-It is Reformation Day, the 500th Anniversary of Luther's historic act.
+Today, millions of people will celebrate Halloween, but this day is much more than "Trick or Treat."
+It is Reformation Day, the 501st Anniversary of Luther's historic act.
 It is a time for Christians to thank God for a man and a movement that changed history.
 God used Luther to:

 Assert the authority of the Bible over tradition.

 Proclaim that salvation is by grace alone through faith alone.

 Help put Scripture in the hands of everyday people.